prodatakey/panamax/experiments/xdelta/readme.md

 ```

 Looks like binary delta beats gzip in all cases except the incredibly small 3.5K layer.
-The 100 bytes might not be worth the complexity of deciding when we should use a binary delta vs sending the layer compressed instead.
+The 100 bytes might not be worth the complexity of deciding when we should use a binary delta vs sending the layer huffman compressed instead.
-Though, this determination would be valuable in cases where the target node has no image layers with a decent delta from the target image.
+Though, this determination would be valuable in cases where the target node has no image layers with a decently small delta from the target image.

 Another good test would be to do a delta on all files contained in the two layers and see if we get a better aggregate size than doing a delta on the layers themselves.
 This would be fairly complex, and considering the sizes of the deltas that we've been able to achieve so far doesn't really bear out the necessity of testing this method right now.